Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Experiments results

 Holistic results such as the ones reported on Table~\ref{tab:overall_recall_blas}, however, do not tell us much about the type of examples models are failing to retrieve, or how to fix them.
 Table \ref{tab:overall_recall_configurations} displays the same results than Table~\ref{tab:overall_recall_blas}, but split into the different casing and quotation mark configurations of BLAS.

 Two facts stand out from Table \ref{tab:overall_recall_configurations}.
 First, all models obtained better results on the versions of the dataset where the spans were written between quotation marks.
 The differences in recall between examples with quotation marks and without them are substantial, with scores dropping even around 20 points or more for some models.
 Our results reveal that Llama3 was by far the most vulnerable to quotation mark absence, with a loss of more than 40 points in recall when quotation marks were not present on the standard casing split.
 Note that these differences in scores are fully attributable to the absence of quotation marks, because both splits contain exactly the same sentences, but in one split the spans are surrounded by quotation marks, while in the other they are not.
+In other words, the very same models that were capable of correctly identifying \emph{burpees} in \emph{Los ``burpees'' son efectivos para perder peso} failed to do so when the quotation marks were absent (\emph{Los burpees son efectivos para perder peso}).

 Second, supervised models consistently obtained catastrophic results on the capitalized sections of BLAS, with models scoring zero across uppercase configurations.
-Llama3, on the other hand, while it still saw a drop in performance over the capitalized sections of BLAS (especially when the whole text was affected), produced \emph{less} bad results than the supervised models, which explains its good position in the overall ranking from Table \ref{tab:overall_recall_blas}.
+Llama3, on the other hand, while it still saw a drop in performance over the capitalized sections of BLAS (especially when the whole text was affected), produced \emph{less} bad results than the supervised models, which explains its good position in the overall ranking from Table~\ref{tab:overall_recall_blas}.

 The results from Table \ref{tab:overall_recall_configurations} provide us with actionable conclusions that can inform decision-making when choosing which system to use for anglicism detection on different scenarios: if we are expecting well-edited text with standard casing and quotation marks, then BETO would probably be the best model.
 If quotation marks are not expected, then mBERT would be a better call.
 This casing vulnerability points to an issue that future work should address: none of these models is reliable when applied to texts with non-standard capitalization.
 However, if we had to choose one model for such scenario, Llama3 would be our safest bet.
 If we are expecting lowercase text (such as social media text), then the BiLSTMs are the best choice.